 When using the “Lift and Shift” and “Hybrid” approaches, the export and import processes can take time depending on the database size.
 Hence there is a need for synchronizing the latest data changes since the time a full export was taken.

 IBM DB2 includes powerful tools such as IBM Data Replication, which enables CDC (Change Data Capture) replication, which captures database changes and sends them to target databases.
-The Oracle database also offers CDC to capture the changes since the export using SCN (System Change Number) and deliver them to the target database.
+The Oracle database also allows the CDC to capture the changes since the export using SCN (System Change Number) and deliver them to the target database.
 Using a combination of full data export and CDC, a seamless OMS switchover (with minimal outage) from an on-premises environment to a cloud environment can be achieved.
-One of the major North American retailers that serves the orders from across the globe chose this approach to extend the cloud benefits to the IBM Sterling Order Management application.
+One of the major North American retailers serving orders from across the globe chose this approach to extend the cloud benefits to the IBM Sterling Order Management application.

 Overall, a successful enterprise application data migration requires careful planning, preparation, and execution.
 By evaluating the considerations outlined above, businesses can ensure that their Sterling order management data is moved safely and efficiently across environments, with minimal disruption to their operations.